Skip to Content

 That gives us a few places to hang wet clothes beyond the shower.
 I bought ours at the Container Store, but these from Amazon.com are similar.
 You may also want to purchase autograph books in advance.
 They are also available on the ship, but shops don’t open on the first day until after you set sail.

-If you are participating in a fish extender exchange, in addition to your gifts, you’ll want to buy or make a fish extender.
+If you are participating in a fish extender exchange, you’ll want to buy or make a fish extender in addition to your gifts.
 There are lots of options on Etsy.
-Fish extenders can be as deluxe or as basic as your want.
-I’ve seen some people use a tote bag, while others have personalized, embroidered fish extenders.
+Fish extenders can be as deluxe or as basic as you want.
+Some people use a tote bag, while others have personalized, embroidered fish extenders.

 Activities on the Ship

 When you book at the activities available to book on the app, you’ll probably see some availability for beverage seminars.
-These are adult-only, and include martini tasting, wine tasting, and mixology.
+These are adult-only, including martini, wine, and mixology.
 I’ve done most of them, and we always enjoy them.

-During your cruise, you’ll be using the Disney Cruise Line app often.
-You’ll want to download that while you are still able to access cellular data.
+During your cruise, you’ll often use the Disney Cruise Line Navigator app.
+You’ll want to download it while you can still access cellular data.
 The app includes a daily schedule, menus, and information about the various ports of call on the trip.

 You can also communicate with other passengers on the ship using the app, even if you don’t purchase WiFi or have cellular service turned on.
 My family regularly uses the app to communicate because it’s a great way to keep in touch as we head in different directions throughout the day.